data-driven-detroit/nvi_etl/README.md

  'neighborhood_zones'| '5a'       |  ...          | ...          | ...
 ```

 Once the location is 'pinned,' you can use the `liquefy` function (importable directly from nvi_etl) to turn this wide format table into the long format table used by the database.
+Make sure that the `nvi_etl/conf/liquefy_instructions.json` has the appropriate data needed to make the transformation.

 ## Data dependencies